 Now what child doesn’t like destroying the house with pillows and blankets!
 I’m pretty sure it’s not just Freddie!
 We generally use clothes pegs to help with keeping it all together, and grab all of his teddies!
 If he is in the mood (not always!) he will read a story to his teddies with the light from a torch.
 It is so much fun, and costs nothing!

 Why should this just be saved for Easter?
 A couple of years ago we purchased some plastic Easter eggs that can have things added in.
 So I either fill these with a Haribo or a small toy (one he already had!) and hide them around the house.
-Check out our Halloween scavenger hunts, Elf on the Shelf scavenger hunt, and our favorite Christmas Scavenger hunt free printables.
+Check out our best scavenger hunt printables:

 Create a really cool escape room with these awesome online resources (all for FREE) to give you the best escape room puzzle ideas.
 They can either play on their own or invite some of the neighbors over!

 We have always enjoyed playing educational board games as a family.
 So this is one of our favorite boredom busters.